neo4j-product-examples/knowledge-graph-agent/README.md

 **[📖 View the complete KYC Agent tutorial](./kyc-agent.md)**

-## About Aura Agent
+## About Neo4j Aura Agent

-Neo4j's Aura Agent combine the power of large language models with the structured knowledge in a Neo4j knowledge graph.
+Neo4j's Aura Agent combines the power of large language models with the structured knowledge in a Neo4j knowledge graph.
 This enables Aura agents to provide accurate, contextually relevant grounded by your knowledge graph.
 It helps improve explainability of your agent answers.